Exostellar-Labs/docs/installation-and-configuration/install-through-aws-marketplace/README.md

 Basic AWS knowledge is required to proceed.
 {% endhint %}

-X-Spot can be easily installed through AWS Marketplace.
-It contains two parts: X-Spot Controller and X-Spot Worker.
-In this guide, you will learn how to subscribe, install, and integrate X-Spot Controller and Worker on Amazon Web Services.
+Compute Optimizer can be easily installed through AWS Marketplace.
+It contains two parts: Compute Optimizer Controller and Compute Optimizer Worker.
+In this guide, you will learn how to subscribe, install, and integrate Compute Optimizer Controller and Worker on Amazon Web Services.

 {% hint style="danger" %}
-X-Spot currently supports 64-bit applications.
+Compute Optimizer currently supports 64-bit applications.
 32-bit applications are not yet supported.
 {% endhint %}

 ### [Setting Up Environment](setting-up-environment.md)